sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

 2. Creating Custom TimeSeries
 -----------------------------

-Sometimes you will have data that you want to create into a TimeSeries, you can use the factory to create a `~sunpy.timeseries.timeseriesbase.GenericTimeSeries` from a variety of data sources currently including `pandas.DataFrame` and `astropy.table.table.Table`.
+Sometimes you will have data that you want to create into a TimeSeries.
+You can use the factory to create a `~sunpy.timeseries.timeseriesbase.GenericTimeSeries` from a variety of data sources currently including `pandas.DataFrame` and `astropy.table.table.Table`.

 2.1 Creating Custom TimeSeries from a Pandas DataFrame
 -------------------------------------------------------